 UN powers hope to soon broker a third resolution on Tehran’s nuclear programme.

-However, the report did say that Iran was continuing to develop the technical means that could be applied to producing weapons.
+It, however, said Iran was continuing to develop the technical means that could be applied to producing weapons.

 “If you want to start a new political game, the united Iranian nation will resist you and will not retreat one step from its programme,” he said.